anaef/lambda-lws/doc/EnvironmentVariables.md

 ### LWS_RAW *raw*

 Controls the raw processing mode.
-In this mode, the custom runtime skips the HTTP semantics processing of AWS Lambda function URLs and provides the raw request body to the Lua service.
+In this mode, the custom runtime skips the HTTP semantics processing of AWS Lambda function URLs and provides the raw request to the Lua service.
 This is suitable for implementing non-HTTP services, such as those driven by AWS Lambda event source mappings.
 The *raw* value can take the values `on` and `off`.
 The default value for *raw* is `off`.
 Please see the [request processing](RequestProcessing.md) documentation for more information.